-In regard to recommendation one, Ms. Waggoner commented that there was no discussion of budget or financial feasibility, and some concerns are with bandwidth, hosting, and staffing costs.
+3 Review and Discussion of Draft Task Force Report Containing Recommendations for Legislative and/or Regulatory Policies budget or financial feasibility, and some concerns are with bandwidth, hosting, and staffing costs.
 Chair Miadich stated that staff is currently looking into it.
 Chair Miadich stated that he would like to see the addition of how the archive would be used and helpful in order to assist enforcement as a purpose.